-Completing greenhouse gas inventories is essential to achieving the main objective of the City's CAP, which is to meet targeted reductions in emissions by 2020 and 2030.
+Completing greenhouse gas inventories is essential to achieving the main objective of the CAP, which is to meet targeted reductions in emissions by 2020 and 2030.
 GHG inventories are conducted periodically to provide a snapshot of emissions in a given year and help to develop emissions trends over time.
-The City's baseline inventory completed for the 2018 CAP estimated GHG emissions from sources in Encinitas to be 483,773 MTCO2e in 2012.
+The City's baseline inventory completed for the updated CAP estimated GHG emissions from sources in Encinitas to be 483,773 MTCO2e in 2012.

-With support from the Energy Policy Initiatives Center (EPIC), SANDAG completed a 2016 GHG emissions inventories for several cities in the San Diego region in 2018, including the City of Encinitas.
-Using the best and most currently available data and modeling methods, citywide GHG emissions in the City of Encinitas were determined to be 390,600 MTCO2e in 2016 which is 19% lower than emissions calculated in 2012, the City's baseline year.
-The SANDAG greenhouse gas inventory for the City of Encinitas is provided below and is the most current available data (See Figure 2).
-The City expects SANDAG to complete the next GHG inventory in 2020, which will report on 2018 data.
+With support from the Energy Policy Initiatives Center (EPIC), SANDAG completed an updated GHG emissions inventories for several cities in the San Diego region in 2018, including the City of Encinitas.
+Using the best and most currently available data and modeling methods, citywide GHG emissions in the City of Encinitas were determined to be 390,600 MTCO $2$ e in 2016 which is 19% lower than emissions calculated in 2012, the City's baseline year.
+The SANDAG greenhouse gas inventory for the City of Encinitas is provided below (See Figure 2).